mongodb-partners/mongodb_atlas_as_aws_bedrock_knowledge_base/README.md

 * The ports in this case are 1030, 1031, and 1032.
 They might be different in your case.

 * Next use the CDK script in this repo to create Service Endpoint fronting your PrivateLink Endpoint.
 In order to run the script, you need the information you collected in the previous steps: VPC ID, MongoDB Atlas cluster ports, AZs, and PL IPs.

+# Running the script
+## Step 1
-* Modify [cdk.json](cdk.json) `context` section to replacing the placeholders with the information collected in the previous steps.
+Modify [cdk.json](cdk.json) `context` section to replacing the placeholders with the information collected in the previous steps.

 ```
   "availabilityZones": ["<az1>", "<az2>"],